Jan 5, 2017

 As well as professional brake checks carried out by qualified automotive technicians, you can also use your own eyes, ears and hands to keep track of your brakes.
 For example, if your car is pulling to one side when you brake or if the brake pedal feels spongy when you press it, this could be a sign that your brakes need looking at.
 Rattling or grinding can also be an indication that something isn’t quite right.
 Don’t delay, take your car to a qualified technician straight away!

 Commonly today’s cars usually have disc brakes at the front, where most of the braking force is applied and drum brakes at the rear.
 As the brakes are applied, wear occurs to the brake discs as the pads are applied to them.
-If this occurs unevenly, the car will pull to one side when braking force is applied.
+If this occurs unevenly, the car will pull to one side when the braking force is applied.
 The grinding noise is a common sound of a naked caliper (usually protected by a brake pad which has now worn away) scraping against the disc, causing scoring and damaging the disc, requiring immediate attention.

 If your car brakes are flagged up as having an issue during an inspection - MOT or otherwise - there are many components that might be to blame.
 Most commonly, it’ll be brake pads, discs or fluid.